 There is no way that I know of to prevent blow flies from laying eggs in nests.

-A significant infestation of blow fly larvae (>10 per nestling) may require nest replacement.
-(Note: technically, this is illegal.
+A significant infestation of blowfly larvae (>10 per nestling) may require nest replacement.
+(Note: Technically, this is illegal.
 But then, technically, other aspects of monitoring may also be considered illegal.)
-This may need to be repeated for the same nesting as new blow fly eggs are laid and hatch in as little as 36-48 hours.
+This may need to be repeated for the same nesting as new blowfly eggs are laid and hatch in as little as 36-48 hours.
 Moving the baby birds from the infested nest to the replacement nest can be dangerous to the baby birds' soft bones, so do not "roll" them.
 See info on how to do a nest change.
-A good time to do this is when the baies are about 7-10 days old.
+A good time to do this is when the babies are about 7-10 days old.

 Cut small drainage holes in the bottom corners of the nestbox floor (e.g., a steep sided 1.5" triangle), which may help keep the nest dry, and perhaps larvae will fall out of the box.
 These drainage holes tend to get clogged with nesting material, so clean them out periodically.

 A hardware cloth screen below the nest, elevated from the nestbox floor, can make it easier for monitors to remove blowfly larvae.
-Use a 1/4" or 3/8" square mesh [rabbit cage size (1/2" hardware cloth allows chickadee eggs and too much nesting material to fall through it) in a squared "U" shape or slid into slots in the insides of the box to keep the nest about a half-inch to one inch off the box floor.
+Use a 3/8 square mesh hardware cloth (1/2" hardware cloth allows chickadee eggs and too much nesting material to fall through it, and a nestling could get caught in it!
+3/4 inches is too tight, per SIALIA Vol.4 No.2, Spring 1982, p.49-51, Ira Campbell) in a squared "U" shape or slid into slots in the insides of the box to keep the nest about a half-inch to one inch off the box floor.
 Debate about these screens includes concerns that by the time the larvae are heavy enough to fall out of the nest and through the screen, they've done most of their damage to the baby birds.
 However, the screens do make it easier to sweep out larvae and will help keep the nest dry (blow flies are often found in damp nests).
 You may want to put the screen in AFTER the nest is built to prevent pushing material down through it during nest construction.
 (If you put it in before the nest is built, the bluebirds are likely to stuff the nesting material down through it.)

 Or you can put a block of wood/piece of masonite under the screen until after the eggs hatch.
 This may also help keep a nest dry.
 However, since larvae don't leave the nestlings until they have completed feeding and are ready to pupate (which is why you tend to see mature larvae and pupae at the bottom of the nest), this may not do much good.